fstwn/cockatoo/README.md

 The purpose of this project is to enable Rhino and Grasshopper to derive (3d-)knitting patterns for computerized knitting machines from NURBS surfaces and polygon meshes.
 The absence of such an open-source toolkit for use directly within conventional CAD-software marks the origin point for this project.

+This project constitutes the practical part of my diploma in the [product design department](https://produktdesignkassel.de/) at [Kunsthochschule Kassel](https://www.kunsthochschulekassel.de/).

 ## Software Structure

 - All datastructures, core logic and algorithms are defined in the `cockatoo` python module.